 There are a number of ways you can spruce up your home before you put it on the market.
 First of all you need to remove any reasons buyers might find not to buy and then add some positive impressions to help make you home more appealing.
-Have a read of the tips below and refer to this useful article for more ideas.
+Have a read of the tips below for more ideas.

 Stand opposite your house and look at it critically.
 Does your home look in good condition and well maintained?
 If not buyers are likely to assume that a shabby front means shabby everything and will assume they need lots of time and money to improve the condition of the house inside and out.
 Clear away rubbish trim overgrown trees and shrubs, make sure the front of your house is weed free and tidy.
 If one of your neighbours has a messy garden consider offering to help tidy it up.

 Your front door is one of the first things a buyer is going to notice, so it’s important that you turn this into a focal point.
 Opt for a door that fits in with the style of your home but also offers the security that many potential buyers will be looking for.
 Oak doors are great for traditional properties while doors with large glazing panels are great for contemporary homes.
 A simple fresh coat of paint and a good clean of the steps and any surrounding glazing can be enough to transform your frontage.